EldonGabriel/eldongabriel.github.io/experience.md

 This featured work is supported by an extensive, verified portfolio:

-I regularly publish my latest reports, documenting ongoing independent labs, troubleshooting scenarios, and applied research in the blog section of this site.

-While only a curated selection of my work is public, my complete body of experience includes **90+ hands-on labs and reports.** This full scope of training—developed through independent study and advanced coursework with the Mossé Cyber Security Institute (MCSI)—demonstrates my expertise in **system administration**, **network security**, **incident response**, **digital forensics**, and **open-source intelligence (OSINT).**

 <!-- Cybersecurity Reports Header -->
 <section style="text-align:center; margin: 60px 0;">